 Westwego is a somewhat small city located in the state of Louisiana.
 With a population of 8,549 people and seven constituent neighborhoods, Westwego is the 57th largest community in Louisiana.

-Westwego is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Westwego is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Westwego who work in office and administrative support (13.56%), management occupations (8.84%), and sales jobs (7.90%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westwego is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Westwego is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Westwego who work in office and administrative support (13.88%), personal care services (8.85%), and sales jobs (7.90%).

-Westwego is a very ethnically-diverse city.
+Westwego is an extremely ethnically-diverse city.
 The people who call Westwego home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westwego residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Westwego include German, Italian, Irish, and Acadian/Cajun.
+Important ancestries of people in Westwego include French, Irish, Italian, German, and Acadian/Cajun.

 The most common language spoken in Westwego is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Vietnamese.